chinapedia/wikipedia.abstract.en/Page/Sequence.md

 In mathematics, a SEQUENCE is an enumerated collection of objects in which repetitions are allowed.
 Like a set, it contains members (also called _elements_, or _terms_).
 The number of elements (possibly infinite) is called the _length_ of the sequence.
 Unlike a set, the same elements can appear multiple times at different positions in a sequence, and order matters.
 Formally, a sequence can be defined as a function whose domain is either the set of the natural numbers (for infinite sequences) or the set of the first _n_ natural numbers (for a sequence of finite length _n_).
 The position of an element in a sequence is its _rank_ or _index_; it is the natural number from which the element is the image.
 It depends on the context or a specific convention, if the first element has index 0 or 1.
 When a symbol has been chosen for denoting a sequence, the _n_th element of the sequence is denoted by this symbol with _n_ as subscript; for example, the _n_th element of the Fibonacci sequence is generally denoted _F__(_n_).

 For example, (M, A, R, Y) is a sequence of letters with the letter 'M' first and 'Y' last.
 This sequence differs from (A, R, M, Y).
 Also, the sequence (1, 1, 2, 3, 5, 8), which contains the number 1 at two different positions, is a valid sequence.
 Sequences can be _finite_, as in these examples, or _infinite_, such as the sequence of all even positive integers (2, 4, 6, ...).
 In computing and computer science, finite sequences are sometimes called strings, words or lists, the different names commonly corresponding to different ways to represent them in computer memory; infinite sequences are called streams.
-The empty sequence ( ) is included in most notions of sequence, but may be excluded depending on the context.
-Cauchy_sequence_illustration2.svgs (in blue).
+The empty sequence ( ) is included in most notions of sequence, but may be excluded depending on the context. s (in blue).
 This sequence is neither increasing, decreasing, convergent, nor Cauchy.
 It is, however, bounded.]]

 Examples and notation